Uxin (NASDAQ:UXIN) Shares Gap Up to $1.00

-Uxin Limited (NASDAQ:UXIN)’s stock price gapped up before the market opened on Monday .
+Uxin Limited (NASDAQ:UXIN) gapped up prior to trading on Monday .
 The stock had previously closed at $1.00, but opened at $1.08.
-Uxin shares last traded at $1.03, with a volume of 5,324 shares traded.
+Uxin shares last traded at $1.03, with a volume of 5,324 shares changing hands.

-UXIN has been the subject of a number of analyst reports.
-Zacks Investment Research raised Uxin from a “sell” rating to a “hold” rating in a research report on Thursday, August 13th.
-BidaskClub lowered Uxin from a “sell” rating to a “strong sell” rating in a research report on Thursday, July 23rd.
+Several research analysts have recently commented on UXIN shares.
+BidaskClub lowered shares of Uxin from a “sell” rating to a “strong sell” rating in a report on Thursday, July 23rd.
+Zacks Investment Research raised shares of Uxin from a “sell” rating to a “hold” rating in a report on Thursday, August 13th.

-Uxin (NASDAQ:UXIN) last posted its quarterly earnings results on Tuesday, September 8th.
-The company reported ($0.06) earnings per share for the quarter, topping the consensus estimate of ($0.09) by $0.03.
-The company had revenue of $8.81 million during the quarter.
-Uxin had a negative return on equity of 884.77% and a negative net margin of 325.79%.
+Uxin (NASDAQ:UXIN) last posted its earnings results on Tuesday, September 8th.
+The company reported ($0.06) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.09) by $0.03.
+The firm had revenue of $8.81 million during the quarter.
+Uxin had a negative net margin of 325.79% and a negative return on equity of 884.77%.

-A number of hedge funds and other institutional investors have recently modified their holdings of UXIN.
-Wells Fargo & Company MN purchased a new stake in shares of Uxin in the 1st quarter valued at about $15,515,000.
-FMR LLC purchased a new position in Uxin in the 1st quarter worth approximately $9,445,000.
-Bank of America Corp DE purchased a new position in Uxin in the 2nd quarter worth approximately $382,000.
-ProShare Advisors LLC increased its stake in Uxin by 239.0% in the 2nd quarter.
-ProShare Advisors LLC now owns 330,672 shares of the company’s stock worth $473,000 after purchasing an additional 233,130 shares during the period.
-Finally, Public Employees Retirement System of Ohio purchased a new position in Uxin in the 2nd quarter worth approximately $79,000.
-Institutional investors and hedge funds own 22.74% of the company’s stock.
+Several large investors have recently modified their holdings of UXIN.
+Wells Fargo & Company MN acquired a new stake in shares of Uxin in the 1st quarter worth approximately $15,515,000.
+FMR LLC acquired a new stake in shares of Uxin in the 1st quarter worth approximately $9,445,000.
+Bank of America Corp DE acquired a new stake in shares of Uxin in the 2nd quarter worth approximately $382,000.
+ProShare Advisors LLC lifted its stake in shares of Uxin by 239.0% in the 2nd quarter.
+ProShare Advisors LLC now owns 330,672 shares of the company’s stock worth $473,000 after acquiring an additional 233,130 shares during the period.
+Finally, Public Employees Retirement System of Ohio acquired a new stake in shares of Uxin in the 2nd quarter worth approximately $79,000.
+22.74% of the stock is owned by institutional investors.

 Uxin Limited, an investment holding company, operates a used car e-commerce platform in China.
 It provides selection of used cars, evaluation of car condition, various car-related value-added products and services, and supporting services to online used car transactions under the Uxin Used Car brand; and operates Uxin Auction, an application that helps business buyers to source vehicles through online auctions.